-The directors of SEGC, the trustee of the Fund, in office during the financial year and at the date of this report were as follows:
+The directors of SEGC, the trustee of the Fund, in office during the financial year and up until the date of this report were as follows:

-Ms. Nancy J. Milne (Chairperson)

-Ms. Susan M. Dovle

-Mr. Ian W. T. McGaw (retired 30 June 2019)

-Mr. Colin Scully (appointed 1 July 2019)

-Mr. Peter H. Warne

-Mr. Michael T. Willcock
+Ms. Nancy J. Milne (Chairperson) Ms. Susan M. Doyle Mr. Colin R. Scully (appointed 1 July 2019) Mr. Peter H. Warne Mr. Michael T. Willcock

-Mr. Ian W. T. McGaw and Mr. Peter H Warne were appointed by ASX Limited (ASX) as was Mr Colin Scully on Mr. McGaw's retirement.
-Mr. Warne was a director of ASX during the financial year ended 30 June 2019.
-Both Mr McGaw and Mr Warne were also directors of certain controlled entities of ASX during the financial year ended 30 June 2019.
+Mr. Peter H. Warne and Mr. Colin R. Scully were appointed by ASX Limited (ASX).
+Mr. Warne was a director of ASX during the financial year ended 30 June 2020 and was also a director of certain controlled entities of ASX during the financial year ended 30 June 2020.